tafax/layerr/README.md

 - [ ] :rocket: Fast and extensible API client

-- [ ] :scissors: A pluggable parser library for JSON
+- [ ] :scissors: A parser library for JSON

 - [ ] :memo: Easy to use and configurable logger